MCG Manager - v20029

 [Click to view large picture]

-3. Press Target(31) and select a folder (such as C:\Karaoke Songs 2) to store the encoded MP3 + MCG files.
-If the folder has not been created, click on the folder that is above in the file heirarchy, click on Make New Folder, and input a new folder's name.
+3. Press Target(31) and select a folder (such as C:/Karaoke Songs 2/) to store the encoded songs.
+If the folder has not been created, click on the folder that is a level above in the file heirarchy, click on Make New Folder, and input a new folder's name.

 [Click to view large picture]

-Note that the external device to use with the CAVS 205G USB Karaoke machine must be formatted FAT32.
-But the C:\ drive of a PC/laptop is likey to be formatted as NTSF.
-The MCG Manager program will automatically recoginizes this and when the Target drive is not FAT32, it will save the encoded files only as temporary and issue a warning.
-The user can at a later time copy the folder onto a FAT32 formatted device, run the MCG Manager with the FAT32 device as the Target, and click on the Save(42) button.
+Note that a media device to use with the CAVS 205G USB and 205G Plus karaoke players must be formatted FAT32.
+But the Target folder, such as C:/Karaoke Songs 2/ is not formatted FAT32.
+The MCG Manager program will automatically detect this and issue a warning message when the encoding completes.
+The user can at a later time copy the encoded songs from a non-FAT32 folder such as C:/Karaoke Songs 2/ onto a media device of FAT32 format, run the MCG Manager, select the media device as the Target drive, and click on the Save(42) button.
+Detailed instruction can be found in the Section 2.3 below.

-4. For the song files in a folder, there is no online database that we can use to find the title and artist information.
+4. For the songs in the Source window, there is no online database that we can use to find the title and artist information.
 Thus the FreeDB option in Settings cannot be used.
-The MCG Manager program provides instead the following four techniques to input the information.
-For a video instruction, see "How to use MCG Manager".
+The MCG Manager program provides instead the following four techniques to input the title and artist information.

 5. With the title and artist information filled in, it is time to double check our work.